ricarlo44/playwright-automation-test/README.md

 - There is not yet one root workflow that installs and runs every language and project.
 - Some reports and screenshots are historical artifacts, not the result of a current execution.

-## Related project

-The `julietaPage` web application is maintained outside this repository at https://github.com/ricarlo44/julietamaga